We think this TV show stands out for:

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this series has strong positive messages about friendship, family relationships, problem-solving, and citizenship.
+Parents need to know that Franklin and Friends has strong positive messages about friendship, family relationships, problem-solving, and citizenship.
 The diverse cast of animals will be familiar to anyone who's seen the show's predecessor, Franklin, or met the characters in the books that inspired the shows.
 Although Franklin and his pals are slightly more grown-up in this incarnation, they're still open to learning new things, discovering the world around them, and expressing themselves in creative ways, all of which set admirable examples for kids.